mochimilk/tangerine-sunshine/_posts/2020-05-07-winter-triton-fest-2020.md

 * Make a site that is responsive so that students will be able to utilize it regardless of how they are viewing it.

 ## Process

+### Lorem Ipsum

+I wanted to create a site that would allow students to explore and share all the events offered at Triton Fest without having to leave the site itself.
+To do this, I kept three things in mind: